sjy22122/COMP4037CW2.github.io/README.md

 * it has the Deaths and Death Rates of USA, UK and France from different age groups and gender from 2000 to 2020

-## About the four interactive Sunburst graphs
+## About the four interactive Sunburst Charts

-* total_Sunburst.html : The total sunburst graph (Country, Gender, Age Group, Year; with Deaths and Death Rate)
+* total_Sunburst.html : The total Sunburst Chart that has four hierarchies (Country, Gender, Age Group and Year)

 LINK: https://sjy22122.github.io/total_Sunburst.html

-* AgeGroup.html : The sub sunburst graph (Country, Age Group, Year; with Deaths and Death Rate)
+* AgeGroup.html : The sub Sunburst Chart that has three hierarchies (Country, Age Group and Year)

 LINK: https://sjy22122.github.io/AgeGroup.html

-* Gender.html : The sub sunburst graph (Country, Gender, Year; with Deaths and Death Rate)
+* Gender.html : The sub Sunburst Chart that has three hierarchies (Country, Gender and Year)

 LINK: https://sjy22122.github.io/Gender.html

-* index.html OR COMP4037CW2_ThreeSunburst.html : including all the graphs above in one HTML page
+* index.html OR COMP4037CW2_ThreeSunburst.html : including all the charts above in one HTML page

 LINK: https://sjy22122.github.io/index.html  OR